stevejhiggs/aws-lambda-typescript/README.md

 * `gulp lambda:deploy` - packages and deploys your function
 * `gulp lambda:info` - get info about the current state of your lambda function

+## running locally

+after running `gulp lambda:run` you can test your function locally by posting to localhost:9000/

 ## debugging

 By setting your debuggers entry point to the `debug.js` file in the root of your project you can easily step through your function.